MMcClure11/practice-constructor.io/notes.md

 [X]  iterate through the data in your state and make each translation a button inside an li.
     display that data: <li><button>Hola</button></li>
-    *remember to invoke renderTranslations and to return the mapped data
+    *remember to invoke renderTranslations and to return the mapped data [X] write a function that when the button is clicked, it console.logs the translation